Rema04Dev/brain-games-cli/README.md

 ---

-This is a set of simple math games with command-line interface.
+This is a set of five simple math games with command-line interface build on the principle of popular mobile applications for brain pumping.

+Games:
+ - Calculator: Arithmetic expressions that need to be calculated
+ - Progression: Search for missing numbers in a sequence of numbers
+ - Determination of an even number
+ - Determination of the greatest common divisor
+ - Determination of a prime number

 You can find more details in the demonstration section below.

 ###### system requirements: